VCG-team/paper-webpage-template/README.md

 # Acknowledgements

-This template is adapted from [Nerfies website](https://nerfies.github.io).
+This webpage template is adapted from [Nerfies website](https://nerfies.github.io).

 # License